 For more info, submit a Search above.
 Our online order software will then present to you all the available lease cars, SUV's, minivans, and vans.

-If you then click on a vehicle thumbnail image or on the "More Info" text link adjacent to that image, the software will present the following info specific to the lease vehicle and dates:
+If you then click on the "More Info" button below a vehicle, a page will pop up presenting the following info specific to the lease vehicle and dates:

 Any optional items (e.g. child seats, roof bars) are presented during our online order process, along with selectable pick-up and return times.
 You would own outright any optional items you select.
 In other words, the optional items are for sale not for rent.
 But you would be welcome to simply leave them with the car when you return it.